GaryChengld/microservices-examples/config/vertx-git/README.md

-# Externalized configuration by Vert.x using the Git Configuration Store
+# Vert.x using the Git to store externalized configuration

 This example externalized configuration on GitHub Repository https://github.com/GaryChengld/microservices-examples-config-repo.git